The Hidden Costs of Selling Your Home in South Africa

 The seller is responsible for all required compliance certificates before transfer.
 An electrical certificate is mandatory for every sale.
 Depending on the property, you may also need a plumbing certificate, gas certificate, electric fence certificate, and, in coastal provinces, a beetle certificate.

-Municipal rates and clearance: the city's demand
+Municipal rates and clearance

 Before transfer can register, the municipality must issue a clearance certificate confirming that all rates, taxes, and utility accounts are paid up.
 The municipality typically requires payment three to six months in advance as security.
 This figure, the rates clearance amount, is often much higher than sellers expect.